intikhabalam/SPE/README.md

 This step you need to configure the API permissions for the app.
 What you are setting here is the the Container permissions.
 <kbd>![image](https://github.com/intikhabalam/SPE/assets/171198457/e3b0e62b-dd57-49e5-aa8d-3a4f7fd2ee50)</kbd>

-navigate to the Manage -> Manifest.
+navigate to the **Manage -> Manifest**.
 The following will need to be added to the manifest

 Search the minifest for the following **resourceAppID: 00000003-0000-0000-c000-000000000000** and update it so it matches the below code which sets the **FileStorageContainer.Selected** permission
 ```